 Stored value cards where consumers load money onto an account have similar security issues as credit cards.
 Operators should use providers that secure any credit card number used to load the card.

-EMV, or Europay, MasterCard and Visa, cards are also forthcoming to the U.S. These cards are credit or debit cards with a chip that provides added security.
-There is still a great deal of speculation about how and when these cards will be used in this country, but they are coming in the future.
+EMV® cards are also forthcoming to the U.S. These cards are credit or debit card with a chip that provides added security.
+There is a still a great deal of speculation about how and when these cards will be used in this country, but they are coming in the future.

 Secure your online machine